-Sometimes when I walk into an office, I feel like I’m walking into an alien world, inhabited by a race of beings that are clearly anthropoid, but don’t somehow seem to be human.
-There are all these creatures sitting in cubicles, staring at screens, moving their fingers, but many of them only rarely seem to look away from the screens or to notice that there are other anthropoids in the same room.
+Sometimes when I walk into an office, I feel like I’m walking into an alien world, inhabited by a race of beings that are clearly anthropoid, but don’t seem to be human.
+There are all these creatures sitting in cubicles, staring at screens, moving their fingers, but many of them only rarely look away from the screens or to notice that there are other anthropoids around.

-Generally, I have been invited into the office to either discuss or do work on a project or program.
-The names of these projects frequently heighten my suspicion that the beings I am working with may not be real people.
-We work on things like performance systems, business processes, communication lines, climate, vision, strategy, objectives and so on and so forth.
+Usually, I have been invited into the office as part of project.
+The names of these projects heighten my suspicion that the beings I am working with may not be real people.
+We work on things like performance systems, business processes, communication lines, climate, vision, strategy, objectives and so on.
 These things all sound very professional, technical and somehow important.
 What they don’t sound is human.
-I’m not saying that these things are not related to humans and human endeavor.
+I’m not saying they are not related to humans and human endeavor.
 Of course they are.
-But, it often takes a lot of work to get clients to remember the human stuff that underlies the project.
+But, it often takes a lot of work to get clients to remember the human stuff that lies beneath the surface.

-It turns out that these office beings (including me) are humans in professional suits.
-Somehow, it seems that when we humans put on our professional suits, we forget that no matter what all the professionals around us look like, beneath each suit hides a real, live human being.
+These office beings (including me) are humans in professional suits.
+It seems that when we humans put on our professional suits we forget that no matter what all the professionals around us look like, beneath each suit hides a real, live human being.
 What worries me is that the professional suit obscures much of the human endeavor and experience that lurks beneath the surface of all the work that gets done in organizations.

 I guess I can see the sense in throwing technical and professional cloaks over large-scale ventures or whole economies.
 It would be hopelessly inefficient to try to consider the real experiences and potentialities of 3,000,000 or 300,000 or even 3,000 human beings at the same time (to say nothing of the other folks who might be connected to them).
 It probably makes more sense to just focus on them as something measurable like inputs and outputs or sortable like laborers, information workers and service professional, etc.